Skip to main content

 A sentence is a unit of meaning.

-A paragraph is a unit of thought; a sentence is the unit of meaning inside it.
+If a paragraph is a unit of thought, the sentence is the unit of meaning inside it.
 In dense fiction or hard nonfiction, a single line can carry more freight than a chapter of a lesser book — the ambiguity of a Hemingway clause, the hinge of a philosophical premise.
 In an ordinary reading environment those lines get skimmed past, swept up in the forward motion of the page.
-Isolate one, and skimming becomes impossible: there is nowhere else for attention to go.
+Isolate one, and skimming becomes impossible.
+There is nowhere else for attention to go.

 The crowding